iamhitarth/hitarthsharma.com/src/posts/2019-02-09--what-makes-us-tick/index.md

 What do most of us prefer to do?
 Unknowingly choose short term pleasure over long term pleasure Point out that we might think that people did something super painful but they do it because they get some sort of pleasure from it
 So what does that mean?
 That means that if you can find a source of pleasure in your work - no matter how painful it seems.
 Like having a coffee after a workout.
 Then you will be well on your way to be able to do it consistently.

+Choose to avoid immediate pain but end up feeling awful.